rdegouveia/Getting-CleaningData_CourseraProject/README.md

 The function merges train and test set as follows:

 1st: The function merges the train set.
-It means the tables: X_train,Y_train, replacing Y_train with the activities names and replacing column's names of X_train with names from features.txt.
+It means the tables: X_train,Y_train, replacing y_train with the activities names and replacing column's names of X_train with names from features.txt.

 It creates a data frame called output with the names of activities instead of labels given by table y_train.txt.
 Then it merges subject_train.txt and output as follows: